plod/plod.github.io/content/contact/index.md

 +++

-There are many ways to contact me
+There are many ways to contact me:

+* IRC
+Efnet #wales _(the original network)_ /
+OFTC #swlug and #golang.cymru

+* some other mediums at the bottom of the page, or use this contact form.